Henry Lee Jones

-Henry Lee Jones (born August 23, 1963) is a convicted American criminal, and serial killer who has been sentenced to death on multiple occasions for the murders of three people in Tennessee and Florida in August 2003.
+Henry Lee Jones (born August 23, 1963) is an American convicted criminal and serial killer who has been sentenced to death on multiple occasions for the murders of three people in Tennessee and Florida in August 2003.
 In addition to these crimes, he remains the prime suspect in a fourth killing dating back to 2002, and possibly other murders.

 Early life and crimes

 Henry Lee Jones was born on August 23, 1963, in Cleveland, Mississippi.
 Little is known about his upbringing, but later on in life, Jones claimed that he grew up without a father and was regularly beaten with various objects by older relatives.
 At some point during his teens, he moved to Fort Lauderdale, Florida, where he soon would delve into a life of crime and serve several prison sentences for minor offenses.

 On October 3, 1981, the then-18-year-old Jones and a 19-year-old accomplice named Jackie Johnson went to the Johnny Harris Pontiac car dealership in Fort Lauderdale, where they planned to steal a car.
 After they were presented with several models by 45-year-old salesman Joseph Giovanni, they picked a tan 1976 Pontiac Grand Prix and asked to go on a test drive with it.
 Jones drove the car while Giovanni sat next to him and Johnson sat in the back, and after some time, the pair held Giovanni at gunpoint.
 After finding a deserted area, all three got out of the car, whereupon Jones and Johnson robbed Giovanni and forced him into the trunk.
 They then picked up Jones' girlfriend, 17-year-old Annie Mae Robbins, and drove around for two hours until they found an orange grove, where they left Giovanni behind and sped away.

 A few hours after this, the trio were pulled over by a highway patrol officer, but as the officer returned to his vehicle to check the license plate, Jones attempted to speed away.
 However, a short time afterwards, Jones turned towards a dirt road until they reached some train tracks, which blew out the car's tires and caused oil to leak.
 The trio then attempted to run away on foot, but were quickly surrounded by police - Robbins surrendered, while Jones and Johnson were caught along the I-95.
 Jones and Johnson were both charged, and after a brief and unsuccessful attempt to escape, Jones was found guilty and sentenced to a total of 35 years imprisonment for robbery, kidnapping and grand theft.

 During his time in prison, Jones proved to be a violent and insubordinate inmate who was reprimanded a total of 36 times for offenses such as fighting and assaulting other inmates, weapons possession, disorderly conduct, etc. The most notable of these crimes was inciting a prison riot at the Liberty Correctional Institution in Bristol on January 23, 1991, for which he was given more prison time.
 Despite all of his infractions, he was released from the Tomoka Correctional Institution in Daytona Beach on July 1, 1997, due to prison overcrowding.